r-stisen/go-game-tui/README.md

 # go-tui

 Go in the terminal.
-Play a friend on the same keyboard, play the computer, and look through the game afterwards with an eval bar and a move by move judgement, the way you would on a chess site.
+Play a friend on the same keyboard, play the computer, and look through the game afterwards with an eval bar and a move by move judgement.

 Written in Rust with [ratatui](https://github.com/ratatui/ratatui).